 If you don’t mind fluctuating weather conditions, spring and autumn are great times to visit the area.
 Although temperatures begin to warm in spring, snow is still common in the mountains, making skiing usually possible until mid-April.
 Autumn is a beautiful season as the nearby canyons are filled with colourful autumnal foliage.
 Days can be warm, although evenings are chilly and snow is common at the end of autumn.
 The rates for hotels are lower and cheap flights to Salt Lake City are more available during these times.
 There are also fewer crowds.

-When is the best time to book flights to Salt Lake City?
+When is the best time to book a flight to Salt Lake City?